ve-i-uj/shedu/README.md

 At the engine level, the log4cxx library (log4j for C++) is used for logging.
 The default configuration files for log4j are located in the directory [kbe/res/server/log4cxx_properties_defaults](https://github.com/kbengine/kbengine/tree/master/kbe/res/server/log4cxx_properties_defaults).
 This directory contains a separate file for each component.
 The logging settings can be reloaded by defining custom log4j settings in the `res/server/log4cxx_properties` folder.

 By default, logs are written to the `assets/logs` directory.
 If all KBEngine server components are located on the same host, all logs will be in this folder.
 By default, each component sends all logs to the Logger component (using the KBEngine message protocol).
 Then Logger writes the received logs to the `assets/logs` folder.
 The file name for log records has the following pattern: `logger_<compnent_name>`.
 Some of the critical logs (errors and warnings) are written by the components to the `assets/logs` folder under their own name (for example, "machine.log").
+The critical logs do not send to Logger.

-## General principle of operation of KBEngine + ELK for collecting logs
+## KBEngine logs + ELK for collecting logs

 Operating procedure:

 * KBEngine default settings remain unchanged (logs are still written to the `logs` directory)
+* There is a separate volume created for the logs
-* The `logs` folder of the container is mounted in a separate volume created for the logs
+* The `logs` folder of each container is mounted in the separate log volume
-* This volume is mounted to the container with Logstash
+* This volume is also mounted to the Logstash container
 * Logstash collects all new records from the `logs` folder, normalizes them and sends them to Elasticsearch
 * Elasticsearch stores documents in its own volume (the ES volume and the log volume are different volumes)
 * To view the logs stored in Elasticsearch, you can use the web interfaces of Kibana or Dejavu services locally running in Docker

 Logstash configuration settings are located in the `shedu/data/logstash` folder.
 To customize the logging fields, you can modify the [grok](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html) pattern ["LOG_MESSAGE"](data/logstash/kbe_patterns).
-It is convenient to combine customization of this pattern with game scripts logging using the python language ([logging module](https://docs.python.org/3/library/logging.html)).
-An example of setting up logging of game scripts using Python can be found [here](https://github.com/ve-i-uj/anu/blob/develop/scripts/server_common/sclog.py).
+It is convenient to combine customization of this pattern with game scripts logging using the python logging module.
+An example of setting up logging of game scripts using Python can be found [here](https://github.com/ve-i-uj/modern_kbengine_demos_assets#python_logging).

 Stopping ELK services